malenehj/MLOps_g22_2024/README.md

 ## Project description

 1. **Overall goal of the project:**
 The goal of this project is to perform multiclass classification to identify an expressed emotion based on a single sentence.
+The classifier can be used in different settings such as customer service, market research, or brand monitoring to analyze emotions expressed in messages, social media posts, or reviews with more nuance than a common positive/negative sentiment analyzer.

 2. **What framework are you going to use and do you intend to include the framework into your project?**
 Since the task is natural language processing (NLP), we use the [Transformers](https://github.com/huggingface/transformers) framework from the Huggingface group, which contains pretrained state-of-the-art models for NLP tasks.